 Postings that result in redundant search results, recommendations, and or opportunity alerts for volunteers are subject to removal.

-VolunteerMatch listings are used recruit volunteers to perform specific tasks related to the advancement of an organization’s nonprofit mission.
-An organization found to be in violation of the letter or spirit of these terms is subject to immediate removal from the site (e.g., soliciting donations in exchange for service hours verification letters).
+VolunteerMatch listings are used to recruit volunteers to perform specific tasks related to the advancement of an organization’s nonprofit mission.
+An organization found to be in violation is subject to removal from the site (e.g., soliciting donations in exchange for service hours verification letters).

 A VolunteerMatch Opportunity is not a place for you to advertise your website.
 We do have some great sponsorship opportunities though if you’re looking to direct traffic to your own website.

 VolunteerMatch isn’t a job placement board.
 We know that some opportunities involve stipends or reimbursement.
 If you’re offering any form of financial compensation, be sure to research any applicable state and Federal laws and ensure you're in compliance.

 VolunteerMatch is a great place to recruit volunteers to help with fundraising activities, but is not a place to ask directly for funds.

 Be Upfront About Any Volunteer Costs or Material Requirements

 A VolunteerMatch opportunity is a place to set expectations with your volunteers, including if you need them to help provide materials for a task, or if there's a cost associated with the opportunity.
 This includes, but is not limited to, providing yarn for blankets, paying for the cost of a background check or fingerprinting services, etc.